 If you walked down King Street a couple of years ago you were more likely to find a development site than a place to eat.
 But now the strip has been transformed into a bustling hub.
 Welcome to Bowen Hills, The Bavarian Beerhaüs, The Lamb Shop and Banoi have all opened.
 Even iconic French restaurant Montrachet moved across town to open in a new space.

-The latest addition is perhaps King Street’s most ambitious yet.
-Mercado opened last week and touts itself as a luxury marketplace with fresh produce, seafood, a butcher, French patisserie and two bottle shops stocked by an in-house sommelier.
+One of the latest additions is perhaps King Street’s most ambitious yet.
+Mercado opened in early November and touts itself as a luxury marketplace with fresh produce, seafood, a butcher, French patisserie and two bottle shops stocked by an in-house sommelier.
 The 1500-square-metre venue also sports a bistro restaurant serving produce from the market with a focus on seafood and sashimi, and a smaller dining room, The Duck Room, which serves Asian-inspired cuisine.

 The marketplace is being likened to the famous Harrods Food Hall or Italy’s Eataly, and according to owner Tony Nguyen it’s a first for Australia.

 Nguyen’s background is in sourcing and selling seafood and he has strong connections in the industry.
 Seafood on display at Mercado is never more than two days old, compared to other seafood shops, which sometimes stock for several days.
 Baked goods are produced by qualified pastry chefs daily, and fruit and veg is delivered every morning.
 The butcher is stocked with product from Vic’s Meat.

 “We are buying smaller stock than probably other outlets [do] but its fresher,” says venue manager Philippe Beylot.